When you work with live sound, you're going to deal with a lot of different audio cables.

 If you’ve never soldered a cable before or had a proper training, don’t worry.
 It’s actually pretty simple once you have the basic tools and follow the right techniques.

-Download the free Sound Tech’s Guide to Soldering with a handy step-by-step chart.
+Download the free Sound Tech’s Guide to Soldering that includes this handy step-by-step chart.

 Here’s what you’re going to need for repairing your audio cable: